I thought about it.

 And what does it say of a society that they send their women into battle?

-We should all strive to be equal, some argue.
+We should all be equal, some argue.

 That aside, on a primal level, the reason men have most often gone into battle is to protect their women, their children, home and country.
 There is power and pride in that instinct, there is a sense of purpose and righteousness.
 If a man goes into battle with a woman at his side, he must change himself – away from his basic instincts to protect her more than others.
 He must also become willing to kill a woman in battle as swiftly as a man.
 When that moral ground is won, when a man looses that virtue where will he find it again?